Julius-Java/article-preview-component/README.md

 - To reduce the height of an element in a flex-box, set to column.
 Specify the max-height of the specific element.

+- I learned about the html img data-src attribute.
+I used it to store the src value for the social-icon svgs with color such that when the social-icons are hovered their original srcs are replaced with the data-src value.

 ### Continued development

 I really hope to get better at using flex box for complex designs and follow best practices for DOM manipulation.